MSFT-Cantro/project-ledger-docs/deployment/releases/v1.8.0/MARKETING_POST_v1.8.0.md

 ✨ What's New

-We've launched ProjectLedger v1.8.0 with a complete design system overhaul and powerful internal admin dashboard.
-This release brings consistency, accessibility, and enterprise-grade management tools to the platform.
+We've launched ProjectLedger v1.8.0 with a refreshed interface design and significantly improved mobile experience.
+This release brings better consistency, accessibility, and performance to your daily workflow.

 ---

 💡 Key Updates

-🎨 Complete Design System Migration
+🎨 Refreshed Interface Design

-Every page in the application now uses our custom design system with consistent components, theming, and accessibility.
+Every page has been updated with a more consistent, modern design.

 What you get:
 - Consistent look and feel across all pages